 It’s no secret that being an artist requires plenty of room and what better place to turn into a personal art studio than a customizable shed?
 Making your shed into an artist’s studio can put you right in the middle of inspiration as you work on your latest design or painting while enjoying the outdoors and ample natural light.
 Spacious floorplans, large windows, and an excess of natural light are perfect for feeding your inner muse.

 Sheds provide the ultimate detached music room with their flexible design, and the capacity to be easily soundproofed.
 You can set up your sound equipment, instruments, and anything else you’ll need in a place that’s separate from your home—giving you space and quiet to work on your music.
 It also gives everyone in the house a bit of peace and quiet, too!

 Tiny House / Guest Room

 Tiny houses are all the rage and if you want to “go big,” consider using a shed as the starting foundation for yours!
 Sheds offer durable structures that can be enhanced with additional work and turned into comfortable, quaint, and tiny homes.
-Constructing a tiny house out of a shed is a good idea if you want to save money and speed up the build.
-Guest rooms are a similar way to utilize sheds.
-They offer homeowners a chance to entertain out-of-town guests without having to go through an expensive and time-consuming home remodel.
+Plus, recent laws have made adding an Accessory Dwelling Unit in California much easier.
+A detached ADU is the easiest, most affordable way to add a living space to your property – whether you use it for guests, in-laws, or rent it out.

 Parents can easily turn a shed into a child’s playhouse with a little imagination.
 Playhouses could incorporate playground equipment like slides or swings, or look the part of a tiny house the children can play pretend in.
 Dedicating a space for kids to play means you can easily contain their playthings and the messes they make, without having playtime take over the entire house.